What is Robinhood

 The app has the major advantages of being totally free, very easy to use, and you can automate your buys and sells, so you don’t even need to obsessively watch your assets.

-However, the basic app is very basic and only allows you to buy or sell stocks.
+However, the basic app is very simple and only allows you to buy or sell stocks.
 With this app, you cannot short sell, trade mutual funds, options, or used fixed income instruments.
 There is a reason that this is a no-fees app.

 Data and Research

-The Robinhood app is free because it is basic, there really are no bells or whistles here.
-The app does not offer you the guidance or insight that a brokerage firm will, which is the main argument for paying for your transactions with a brokerage.
+The Robinhood app is free because it is basic, amd there really are no bells or whistles here.
+The app does not offer you the guidance or insight that a brokerage firm would, which is the main argument for paying for your transactions with a brokerage.
 A brokerage is meant to help you make smart investment decisions by offering advice and important trading data.

 This app does not offer any of its own market research, news, chart analysis or educational resources.
 The app simply facilitates your investment buys and sells, but does not do anything else.